jsenv/core/readme.md

 - A developer friendly environment
 - A bundler to optimize files for production
-- A test runner to execute non regression test.
+- A test runner to execute test files.

-> Using jsenv entirely is simpler but you can use it only as a test runner or to build files for production.

 Jsenv integrates naturally with standard html, css and js.
 It can be configured to work with TypeScript and React.

 # Testing

-Testing can be described as: executing many files in parallel and report how it goes.

-Here is a simplified example showing how you can test your code using jsenv:
+`@jsenv/core` provides a test runner: A function executing test files to know if some are failing.
+This function is called `executeTestPlan`.
+Check steps below to get an idea of its usage.

 <details>
   <summary>1.
 Create a test file</summary>